Curry College: History

 Curry College moved from Commonwealth Avenue in Boston to its current suburban location in Milton, Massachusetts in 1952.
 Curry continued to place strong emphasis on communication and self-development but it now became more diversified in its curriculum.
 In 1953, the college was authorized by the Commonwealth of Massachusetts to confer the Bachelor of Arts and Bachelor of Science Degrees.
 The first of these degrees was awarded in 1955.

-Despite the dramatic change in the school's mission after the 1952 move to Milton, Massachusetts, Curry College maintained its debt to its founders and their scholarship focus that centered on the delivery of words.
-Today the college is respected throughout the country for its Communications Department.
-Curry College sponsors an award-winning, non-commercial radio station WMLN-FM 91.5 operated by Curry students under the supervision of Assistant Professor and alum, Ken Carberry, and an award-winning television station, CC8, under the direction of Professor Jerry Gibbs.
-WMLN-FM broadcasts from its own building and CC8TV delivers programming from the Hirsh Communication Center on the Curry campus.
-CC8 has received dozens of national awards and recognition over the years including Best Public Affairs Program, Best Newscast, Best short film, Best feature, best Talent, and best journalism.
-They have also been awarded numerous New England regional student Emmy awards.